aygunsalimova/aygunsalimova/README.md

 - 🌱 I’m currently learning Frontend Programming
 - 👯 I’m looking for a new opportunities with other developers
 - 🥅 2022 Goals: Learn more about web3
-- ⚡ Fun fact: I love to reading book & watching comedy films
+- ⚡ Fun fact: I love reading books & watching romantic-comedy films

 ### Languages and Tools: